 Comunidad Inti Wara Yassi (CIWY) is a Bolivian NGO, made up of a team of committed Bolivian and international professionals and volunteers.
 Founded in 1992, CIWY was the pioneer of the environmental movement in Bolivia and is recognised nationally and internationally for founding Rescue Centres dedicated to the rehabilitation of wildlife.
-CIWY currently manages three Wildlife Rescue Centres: Parque Machia (Cochabamba), Parque Ambue Ari (Santa Cruz) and Parque Jacj Cuisi (Rurrenabaque, north of La Paz).
-Each Centre offers refuge to wild animals rescued from trafficking, offering them a better quality of life.
+CIWY currently manages three Wildlife Sanctuaries: Machia (Cochabamba), Ambue Ari (Santa Cruz) and Jacj Cuisi (Rurrenabaque, north of La Paz).
+Each sanctuary offers refuge to wild animals rescued from trafficking, offering them a better quality of life.

 After five years Parque Machía no longer had enough space to adequately shelter all the animals in need of our help.
 In 2001, we began to search for new land that would allow our work to continue and grow.
 An email was sent out to past volunteers requesting support and one response came from Jonathan Cassidy, who was at that time working as a leader for groups of gap year students with Quest Overseas.
 He pledged to help us.
 In 2002, with the help of his organization, CIWY was able to purchase the land that is now Parque Ambue Ari from a local cocoa farmer.